+Figure 44 – Code for confirmation of a positive award decision

 2.4.10.8 Contract initiation

 To describe and reflect the scope of a contract to be concluded on a positive award decision, a parallel data-stream will be initiated.
 This stream is a separate OCDS-record where all the information related to future contracts is collected from a current procurement process.
 In order to establish the relation with this parallel stream, the relevant contract reflects a positive award decision and shall be extended with a relatedProcess.relationship: [x_contracting]: